 Li Hing Mui

-Hawaii's beloved salty-sweet preserved plum: dried Chinese plums cured with salt, sugar, licorice, and anise into a chewy, intensely flavored snack.
-The signature taste of island crack-seed culture, also ground into a red powder that dusts everything from fruit to margaritas.
+Hawaii's beloved salty-sweet-sour preserved plum: dried Chinese plums (huamei) cured with salt, sugar, and licorice into a chewy, intensely flavored snack.
+The signature taste of island crack-seed culture, and even more ubiquitous in its ground red-brown powder form, which dusts everything from fresh fruit to margarita rims.

-A jolt of salt and sour hits first, then a slow sweet-and-herbal wave from licorice and anise, all wrapped in a leathery, chewy plum you work down to the seed.
+A jolt of salt and sour hits first, then a slow sweet-and-herbal wave from the licorice cure, all wrapped in a leathery, chewy plum you work down to the seed.
 It is wildly intense and mouth-watering, the kind of snack that makes you pucker and reach for another.

 Variations

-Salty li hing mui (the original); sweet li hing mui with extra sugar glaze; seedless li hing strips; li hing powder for dusting fruit and candy; li hing-flavored gummies, dried mango, and cocktail rims.
+Salty li hing mui (the original); sweet li hing mui with extra sugar glaze; seedless li hing strips; li hing powder for dusting fruit and candy; li hing-flavored gummy bears, dried mango, and cocktail rims.

 On the Palate